yun-vis/tools-for-work/pages/thesis.md

   - Note that for the final thesis, at least two review rounds will happen in general.
 - In scientific writing, avoid phrasal verbs as they are often informal and can have multiple meanings, making the writing less precise and formal.
 Replace them with single-word verbs or more formal alternatives. e.g., help.
 - When sending documents (concept/structure/thesis) to me, please send me a **shared link** to the document (*.doc, *.docx), so I can directly add comments and monitor the evolution/progress of the document.
 If you plan to use tex/latex (strongly recommended if you are interested in proceeding with scientific education/work), I recommend Overleaf in this case, which has powerful review functions.
+- I strongly recommend to participate the [USTP Optional subject - Writing Coaching](https://cis.ustp.at/addons/STPCore/cis/lehre/ffs.php), so you get professional support in scientific writing.
 - It is the student's duty to keep the thesis rolling, not the supervisor.
 The supervisor will act rather passively, so the students learn project management in practice.
 - In the meeting with the supervisor, the student should prepare the update of the project progress and drive the open points discussion.
 - Q: Can I change my method written in the concept, if I realize the tool is not practical in the later stage?